Holly Tedder will join Barnard as ADA and Section 504 Director leading the Office of Disability Services on January 2, 2019.

 A new study, led by Barnard College President Sian Leah Beilock, a nationally recognized cognitive scientist who studies the pressures children face in school, reveals that when parents who are anxious about math engage in an interactive math app with their children, their children’s math achievement improves for the long term.

 In a ceremony honoring Dr. Mabel Lee ’1916, the United States Postal Service dedicated Manhattan's Chinatown Post Office on December 3, 2018, in New York City.
 Lee was a prominent Chinese-American advocate for women's suffrage in the United States, a member of the Women's Political Equality League, and the head of the First Chinese Baptist Church in New York's Chinatown.

-One of the many things students value about their Barnard experience is the opportunity to compete in NCAA Division I Athletics through the Columbia/Barnard Athletic Consortium.
-Barnard is the only women's college—and one of only a few liberal arts colleges—to offer Division I athletics.
-This article features diver Seanna Barrett '19, who is majoring in psychology and plans to pursue a career as a nurse practitioner after graduation.
+One of the many aspects students value about their Barnard experience is the opportunity to compete in NCAA Division I Athletics through the Columbia/Barnard Athletic Consortium.
+Barnard is the only college for women—and one of only a few liberal arts colleges in the country—to offer Division I athletics.
+Here we catch up with two seniors on the women's rowing team: Chloe Keating and Anneliese Gallagher.

 An email to the community regarding recent vandalism at Teacher's College.